LaurenDahlin1/spark-delta-ds-pipeline/phase_0_environment_setup/README.md

 This project uses Docker to provide a reproducible Python environment with PySpark and Delta Lake.
 By containerizing the development environment, you ensure that your code runs consistently across machines, with all necessary dependencies installed and isolated.

 You have two options for setting up the Docker container: building it locally from the provided files, or pulling a pre-built image from Docker Hub.
+Using the pre-built image is the only way to guarantee that the code is compatible with the packages and libraries used in the project.

 #### 🔧 Option 0.4a: Build the Docker Container from Project Files

-This method allows for full customization and is ideal for development environments.
+This method allows you to use the latest versions of packages, unless the version is specified in the Dockerfile.
+The Dockerfile is set up to install compatible versions of Spark and Delta Lake as of April 2025.

 📁 Files Involved: